wexi/amforth-shadow/doc/source/TG/recipes/Unbreakable.rst

-This recipe gives some hints how to protect AmForth from being (partially) destroyed and to be able to recover from accidents without reflashing the system.
+This recipe gives some hints how to protect AmForth from being (partially) destroyed and to be able to recover from accidents without re-flashing the system.

 Flash protection
 ----------------